Fair Equilibria in Sponsored Search Auctions: The Advertisers' Perspective: Price of Composition

-\end{definition} Notice that by the definition of the composite mechanisms here introduced, the social-welfare of the composite mechanism is at most equal to the social welfare of the GSP mechanism (see~\cref{sec:efficiency and bb}), i.e., $\poa \in [0, 1]$.
-We observe that bounding the worst case $\poa$ automatically yields a $\poa/2$ guarantee on the \emph{price of total anarchy} of the game as defined by~\citet{blum2007learning}.
-This is because $SW^\textsc{g}(\vv,\gammav)\ge SW^\ast(\vv,\gammav)/2$, where $SW^\ast$ is the optimal social welfare with valuations $\vv$. \footnote{The value of the GSP solution for the Ad-Types advertising problem with group-specific click-through rates is at least $1/2$ of the optimal solution provided by maximum weighted matching (see \cite{Colini-Baldeschi20}).}
+By the definition of the composite mechanisms, their social-welfare is at most equal to the social welfare of the GSP mechanism (see~\cref{sec:efficiency and bb}), i.e., $\poa \in [0, 1]$.
+Moreover, bounding the worst case $\poa$ automatically yields a $\poa/2$ guarantee on the \emph{price of total anarchy} \cite{blum2007learning}.
+This is because $SW^\textsc{g}(\vvec,\gammav)\ge SW^\ast(\vvec,\gammav)/2$, where $SW^\ast$ is the optimal social welfare with valuations $\vvec$.~\footnote{The value of the GSP solution for the Ad-Types problem with group-specific CTRs is at least $1/2$ of the optimal solution provided by maximum weighted matching \cite{Colini-Baldeschi20}.}

-\citet{lucier2011gsp} introduce semi-smoothness as an extension of the notion of smoothness originally introduced by~\citet{roughgarden2015intrinsic}, which implies price of anarchy bounds even in the Bayesian setting with arbitrarily correlated types.
-Formally, by letting $SW(\sigma)$ be the social welfare generated by strategy $\sigma$ for some (implicitly defined) game, the definition of $(\lambda,\mu)$-semi-smoothness reads as follows.